TYPO3-Documentation/TYPO3CMS-Guide-StepByStep/Documentation/90Contribute/20ContributorGuide/50PlaceGuidesInTheStructure.md

 We would recommend having someone else go through these questions as part of a peer review process.
 A fresh perspective from another reviewer can help to spot overlooked details and provide additional insights about the placement.

-## Common Placement Scenarios and Solutions {#common-placement-scenarios-and-solutions}
+## Common Placement Scenarios and Solutions

 This section provides additional guidance for cases that refuse to get classified through the classification steps.
 Most likely, your guide idea matches one of the following scenarios:

-### Scenario A: "This could fit in multiple places" {#scenario-a:-"this-could-fit-in-multiple-places"}
+### Scenario A: "This could fit in multiple places"

 The content of your guide appears to be applicable to multiple categories of the guide structure.